Chapter 7: Scattered Lights Wrapped in Darkness

 We start a new arc with this one, which begins at Icicle Inn in mid-January of the next year, in the middle of the night.
 It seems Shinra has a base here, and if you’re wondering why we didn’t hear anything about it in FFVII… well, give it thirty seconds.
 Two SOLDIERS, Essai and Sebastian, have just arrived on scene on a mission to wipe out some monsters.
 These two are treated as relatively prominent characters for people without faces!
 And since they are relatively important, I should point out that they appear to be 1st Class… maaaaaaybe.
 You see, the picture quality is so poor that I can’t tell if they’re wearing blue or purple, and to make matters worse, the SOLDIER uniforms were changed a some point between FFVII and Crisis Core, with the matter of confusion being “at some point.”
 Was the switch before Before Crisis, or after?
 Or even during!
 In FFVII, SOLDIERS 3rd Class wore blue, 2nd red, and 1st purple, but by Crisis Core the colours are 3rd blue, 2nd purple, and 1st black.
 We’ll be meeting Zack later on in BC, which is during his 1st class days, but he won’t make things any easier: his sprite wears the same indistinct purple-blue, and his close-up portrait wears black!
 Since the same is true of these two, I assume that they, too, are 1st Class, even though we’ll later see that Zack is in a whole ‘nother league.

-The two are discussing their mission when two of Fuhito’s black-clad troopers arrive, chuckling instead of speaking, which becomes like a signature for them in the future.
+The two are discussing their mission when two of Fuhito’s black-clad troopers arrive, chuckling (or even giggling) instead of speaking, which becomes like a signature for them in the future.
 Sebastian has no sooner exposited that SOLDIERS are superhuman than the black-clad troopers dash through them and knock them both out!

 We return to the Shinra board room, where Tseng reports the incident to Verdot.
 Tseng confirms the entire Shinra outpost has been destroyed, but that he’s already sent Shotgun to investigate and also that one more Turk will follow.
 At this point, President Shinra demands an explanation, so I should probably note that the board room doesn’t use sprites, but rather a CG featuring vague figures sitting in chairs, thus allowing the game to pretend that anyone is present at any given time.
 That’s worked fine prior to now, but becomes confusing in this mission, as the characters start acting strange about whether or not they can hear Tseng.
-I suspect that Tseng is on the phone, as President Shinra seems to absorb anything Verdot says but not what Tseng says, but it may just be that Tseng is whispering and Verdot is not… for some reason.
+I suspect that Tseng is on the phone with Verdot, as President Shinra seems to absorb anything Verdot says but not what Tseng says, but it may just be that Tseng is present and whispering?
 Bear these complications in mind for future boardroom scenes.